Velprathap89/codingsparkles-website/content/blog/create-dynamic-website-header/index.md

 * The value *title, menuDetails, fontColor, bgColor* is extracted from the headerData.

 * To keep the position value, we're creating the *titlePosition* state variable.
-This value will also change when we select a different position from the options (radio button)
+This value will also change when we select a different position from the options (radio button).

 * The *titlePlacementOrder* variable is used to maintain the title placement order; it is set to 1 by default.

 * The *menuPlacementOrder* variable is used to keep the menu placement order, which is set to 2 by default.

-* The *flexDirection* variable is used to keep the direction of the component placement consistent; by default, it is set to *row*
+* The *flexDirection* variable is used to keep the direction of the component placement; by default, it is set to *row*.

 * The array variables *menuItemsGroupA, menuItemsGroupB* are used to keep the menu items in two separate arrays, which is useful for rendering the title in the middle and the menu items on the left and right.
-Similarly, the variables *groupAMenuPlacementOrder, groupBMenuPlacementOrder* and *groupBMenuPlacementOrder* are used to keep the menu item order when rendering the title in the middle.
+Similarly, the variables *groupAMenuPlacementOrder, groupBMenuPlacementOrder* are used to keep the menu item order when rendering the title in the middle.

 ### Changing the values of the declared variables